senakasjp/prescribe/USER_GUIDE.md

 - **Refresh Page** - Reload the application

 #### Data Not Saving
-- **Check Required Fields** - Ensure all required fields are filled
+- **Check Required Fields** - Ensure First Name and Age are filled (marked with red asterisks)
+- **Age Requirements** - Age can be entered directly OR calculated from date of birth
 - **Verify Internet Connection** - Although not required, check connectivity
 - **Clear Browser Cache** - Clear cache and try again
 - **Check Browser Storage** - Ensure localStorage is available